Castlemaine Art Museum: Outreach

 In 2019, CAM commenced a pilot inclusivity program to engage with three communities impeded in attending and enjoying CAM; First Nations young people, people with disability, and young people at risk.
 Participants were recruited through Nalderun, the Mount Alexander Shire Disability Advocacy Group, the local hospital and local school teachers.
 Ideas were received concerning solutions to increasing accessibility and relevance.

 In 2021 the Art Museum updated its website, including online access and searching of its collection.
 Reflections, a series of commentaries on works from members of the gallery's community is included.

 From 2020 the Museum held 'Orbit;' shows by significant local artists in its Benefactor's gallery, moving later to the Sinclair gallery, and in 2022 commenced a series of public 'Terrace Projections;' digital video projected onto its facade during night-time hours.

+For the Castlemaine State Festival in March 2026, Chief Operations Officer Leslie Gurusnghe, with the Friends of Castlemaine Art Museum, conducted an Artists Studio Walk to tour the studios of fifty-three artist residents throughout the town, and in expanding outreach recruited front-of-house volunteers and interns with visual arts qualifications.

 Awards and prizes

 As early as 1928 Castlemaine Art Gallery offered a generous acquisitive prize of 40 guineas (A$3,484.70 value in 2020) for "the best oil or watercolour painting submitted, the works to be judged by Sir John Longstaff".
 The biennial $3,000 James Farrell Self Portrait Award was founded in 1991, but is longer being held.
 The biannual Clunes Ceramic Award, jointly offered by the Art Gallery of Ballarat and the Castlemaine Art Museum with a total prize money of $5000 was last opened in 2019 and was then postponed.
 In 2021Castlemaine Art Museum continued to encourage artists with the following awards: